openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 An End-User comes across a verifier app that is requesting the End-User to present a Credential, e.g., a university diploma.
 The Wallet determines the requested Credential type(s) from the presentation request and notifies the End-User that there is currently no matching Credential in the Wallet.
 The Wallet then offers the End-User a list of Credential Issuers, which might be based on a Credential Issuer list curated by the Wallet provider.
 The End-User picks the university she graduated from and is sent to that university's user experience (web site or app).

 The End-User logs in to the university, which determines that the respective user account is not verified yet.
-Among multiple identification options, the End-User chooses to present identity Credential from her Wallet.
+Among multiple identification options, the End-User chooses to present a Credential from her Wallet.
 The End-User is sent back to the Wallet where she consents to present requested Credential(s) to the university.
 The End-User is sent back to the university user experience.
 Based on the presented Credential, the university completes the user verification, looks up user data in its database, and offers to issue a diploma as a Verifiable Credential.

 Upon providing consent, the End-User is sent back to the Wallet.
 The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.